-You will be asked to supply the details of at least two referees.
+If you are shortlisted after the interview, you will be asked to supply the details of at least two referees.
 Preferably, these should be people that are able to comment on your previous work experience, although it is acknowledged that this will not be possible if this is the first job that you have applied for.

-The Selection Panel will conduct reference checks before an offer of employment is made, and may also conduct checks with relevant educational institutions and/or training providers to verify applicants' qualifications and other credentials.
+The Selection Panel will conduct reference checks before an recommendation for appointment is made, and may also conduct checks with relevant educational institutions and/or training providers to verify applicants' qualifications and other credentials.